quorumcontrol/tupelo-docs/docs/whitepaper.md

 }
 ```

 Any actor may mint their own tokens once they have been established within that chaintree via an `ESTABLISH_TOKEN` transaction.
 They do so by creating a MINT transaction on their Chain Tree.
-In order for a `MINT_TOKEN` transaction to be valid, the name of the currency must be prefaced by their Chain Tree’s DID.
-An example cryptocurrency might be named: `did:tupelo:0xF964A90A0be7aC039E415aed6b2DD97651316700:cat_token` where `did:tupelo:0xF964A90A0be7aC039E415aed6b2DD97651316700` is the DID and \'cat_token\' is the name of the currency.
-The only potential limitation a Chain Tree owner has on minting more of their own currency is the Monetary Policy set in place when the token was established.
+In order for a `MINT_TOKEN` transaction to be valid, the name of the token must be prefaced by their Chain Tree’s DID.
+An example token might be named: `did:tupelo:0xF964A90A0be7aC039E415aed6b2DD97651316700:cat_token` where `did:tupelo:0xF964A90A0be7aC039E415aed6b2DD97651316700` is the DID and \'cat_token\' is the name of the token.
+The only potential limitation a Chain Tree owner has on minting more of their own token is the Monetary Policy set in place when the token was established.

 ```
 SEND_TOKEN